Driving to office in a good mood, it is Friday, yeahh!

 This is when a Zero-Depreciation add-on of just INR 3000, could have come to your rescue, completely ignoring your bumper’s depreciation and making the insurance provider pay the full INR 12,000.

 And the bumper is just one depreciating part, there are many in your car, that windscreen, those rubber parts, wooden parts, so many of them, all adding to the bill in case of massive damage or say Total Loss.
-For example, the Insurance Regulatory and Development Authority of India (IRDA) has ordained that
+Want to know how depreciation is calculated?
+Well, the Insurance Regulatory and Development Authority of India (IRDA) has ordained that

 · On rubber, nylon, and plastic parts, and batteries – 50% depreciation be deducted,